wofs/wYMLparser/README.md

 # wYMLparser
- The parser of YML (Yandex.Market) files.
+The parser of YML (Yandex.Market) files for Lazarus.

+Support Extended YML files.
+Switches to the conditional compilation flag in file "wymlparser.pas":
+{$DEFINE YMLExtended}